bold-commerce/checkout-react-components/README.md

 ```

 ### useBillingAddress
 Returns all information and methods related to the billing address.
+You can pass an array of required fields as an argument to useBillingAddress.
+The required fields you can add are.
+- first_name
+- last_name
+- business_name
+- address_line_1
+- address_line_2
+- city
+- phone_number

 ```javascript
 import { useBillingAddress } from '@boldcommerce/checkout-react-components';